Skip to content

 Capacity and accommodation reality

-Across the 8 coastal venues, seated capacity ranges from 30 guests to 450, with most properties comfortable in the 70 to 150 band.
-The seafront fortress on the Riviera carries the largest count, while the island and lagoon venues sit in the intimate-to-medium range.
+Seated capacity along this coast ranges from intimate gatherings to several hundred, with most properties comfortable in a medium band.
+The seafront fortresses on the Riviera carry the largest counts, while the island and lagoon venues sit in the intimate-to-medium range.

-On-site sleeping spans intimate counts up to the low fifties, depending on whether a venue is a single building or a cluster of villas and outbuildings.
+On-site sleeping is sized for the wedding party rather than the full guest list, and how it divides depends on whether a venue is a single building or a cluster of villas and outbuildings.
 Single-building coastal properties sleep the closest circle within the celebration walls, while restored stone hamlets spread accommodation across separate villas for a fuller weekend stay by the sea.

 On-site bedrooms usually house the immediate family and wedding party rather than the full guest list.
 The broader count fills seafront hotels and rentals nearby, which along a busy summer coast should be booked early.
 Match the sleeping cap to your wedding-party number, not the total headcount, so the budget tracks the people staying on site rather than every guest.
 Our guest accommodation guide covers overflow planning.